 When A Buyer of A Business Gains Exclusivity

-A buyer of a business legally gains the exclusive right to purchase a business during a specified time period when there is a signed and agreed upon Letter of Intent or Purchase Agreement with the seller, which typically includes a refundable deposit from the buyer.
-Exclusivity in the context of business sales means that a seller may not accept other offers from other buyers during a specified time period, and may only sell the business to a buyer who has exclusivity during a specified time period.
+A buyer of a business legally gains the exclusive right to purchase a business during a specified time period when there is a signed and agreed upon Letter of Intent or Purchase Agreement with the seller.
+Typically, a refundable deposit from the buyer is also placed into escrow is also required.
+Exclusivity in the context of business sales means that a seller may not accept other offers from other buyers during a specified time period and may only sell the business to the buyer who has exclusivity during a specified time period.
 Unless and until a buyer of a business gains exclusivity, the seller may negotiate with other buyers and may accept an offer from another buyer at any time.

 Period of Exclusivity Negotiable